Opioid Treatment and Naloxone

 Naloxone is a temporary medication that can save a life in the event of a fentanyl or other opioid overdose.

-Naloxone Kits and instruction are free.
+Naloxone Kits and instruction are free and confidential.

 Get a Kit